mali5820k/Cobra/README.md

 Also, a syntax and feature guide will be posted here as well as the releases page with a downloadable PDF later.
 I have several more features to include before that will be relevant.

+Lastly, it is unclear to me as to how to use the MIT license in terms of the copyright of code.
+To be safe, I've included the copyright notice of Bob Nystrom (written as Robert Nystrom in his original license) in my license file as well to ensure legal bases are covered for the MIT licensed code.

 Thank you for checking out my repo!